 Bronchiectasis is a condition that affects the airways to the lungs.
-It’s usually caused by an infection or other inflammatory condition.
-You can also be born with a condition that makes it more likely to develop.
-Bronchiectasis injures the walls of the airways.
-Over time, they become scarred and flabby.
+It’s often caused by scarring that resulted from an infection or other inflammatory condition.
+You can be born with a condition that makes it more likely to develop.
+Bronchiectasis harms the walls of the airways.
+Over time, they become scarred, inflamed, and widened.
 They then can’t clear out mucus.
 This damage can lead to serious lung infections and other major health problems.

-The airways consist of a series of branching tubes.
-These are called the bronchi and the smaller bronchioles.
+The airways are made up of a series of branching tubes.
+These are called the bronchi, and the smaller ones are bronchioles.
 Through these tubes, the lungs bring oxygen into the body.
 They also remove carbon dioxide from the body.

-The airways usually have a coating of mucus.
+The airways often have a coating of mucus.
 This sticky substance helps to remove dust, bacteria, and debris from the airways.
-Tiny hair-like structures called cilia help move the mucus along.
+Tiny, hair-like structures (cilia) help move the mucus along.
 This process clears away mucus.
 Over time, you then swallow or cough it up.

 Different conditions, such as an infection, can cause mucus to build up in the airways.
 This buildup creates an ideal place for bacteria to grow.
 That can lead to more infections.
 Every infection hurts the airways a little more.
-They are then prone to further infection.
+They are then more likely to get another infection.

 Over time, these repeated infections can permanently damage the walls of the airways.
 The airways widen.
 They become scarred and thickened.
 Over time, they may not be able to transfer oxygen in the air from the lungs to the body.
 Anyone can develop bronchiectasis.
 But it is more common in women.
-Among children, it appears more often in boys than in girls.
+In children, it affects more boys than girls.

-Bronchiectasis is not common in the U.S. It is more widespread in parts of the world that have poor access to healthcare and an increased risk of lung infections.
+Bronchiectasis is not common in the U.S. It is more widespread in parts of the world that have poor access to healthcare and a higher risk of lung infections.

 What causes bronchiectasis?

 Anything that causes constant damage to the airways can lead to bronchiectasis.
-Smoking is one example.
 Lung infections are also a major cause.
 So, too, are diseases that either damage the lungs themselves or make lung infections more likely.
 These include:

-- Cystic fibrosis (leads to nearly half of the cases in the U.S.)
+- Cystic fibrosis (leads to nearly 50 of every 100 cases in the U.S.)